ahaasler/colos/README.md

 Dependencies
 ------------

-- *github-pages*: Contains Jekyll and its dependencies to work properly on GitHub Pages.
+- *github-pages*: Contains *Jekyll* and its dependencies to work properly on *GitHub Pages*.
 Uses the version defined in https://pages.github.com/versions.json, which is the currently deployed.
-- *html-proofer*: It's used to validate the generated site.
+- *html-proofer*: Validates the generated site.
 No version is specified in order to use the last version available.

 License
 -------